Mail Delivery Services For Those Living Abroad: What You Need To Know

 Post Office postcode/town

 If you choose to use a passphrase, the optional word Kennwort (Password) in front of the passphrase requires the consignee to specify the passphrase at the time of collection.
-Items may be collected from the designated post office with valid identification (e.g. Passport) and the passphrase.
+Items may be collected from the designated post office with valid identification (e.g. Passport) and the optional passphrase.
 It is important to use the term Postlagernd in preference to, or in conjunction with, Poste Restante to prevent returned mail.

-Mail can also be received at Spanish Post Offices.
+Mail can also be received at Spanish post offices.
 There is normally no charge for the service.
 Poste Restante letters should be addressed Lista de Correos, followed by the address of the post office (including the postcode, town, and province).
 Put your surname in capitals.
 If you were sending a Lista de Correros letter to someone in Gandia, Valencia, the example address would be: